How To Identify Between Licensed And Unlicensed Moneylenders

 Reasonable Interest Rates Charged

 There are particular guidelines in Singapore.
 This regards to maximum interests that moneylenders can charge borrowers.
 It then means they can’t freely impose the rates and fees.
-This is because the Singapore Law does this.

 Since 1st October 2015, legal lenders are expected to adhere.
 They can charge 4% per month interest rates to their borrowers.
 This rate is in addition to the initial amount.
 It is this reason that you need to ensure that you work with the legal lender.
 The moneylender needs to be reliable and legitimate.
 After that, you will need to confirm the interests and costs specified in the agreement.